gcardenasortiz/CSE_151B_Spring_2026_Competition/README.md

 ## GPU Type and Approximate Generation/Inference Time

 Datahub was used so GPUs in use changed depending on what was available at the time.
 I switched between using RTX 6000 Blackwell with 24GB, or using a H100 with 20GB.
-As such the approximate generation/inference time depends on the
+As such the approximate generation/inference time depends on the GPU used.
+This time ranges from 12-20 hours for one full run of the dataset.

 ## Model Weights